-Out of the 180 currencies recognised by the United Nations as legal tender, only four (USD/JPY, EUR/USD, GBP/USD and USD/CHF) currency pairs are most heavily traded in the forex market.
+Out of the 180 currencies recognized by the United Nations as legal tender, only four (USD/JPY, EUR/USD, GBP/USD and USD/CHF) currency pairs are most heavily traded in the forex market.
 So, are these currencies the strongest?
 Not necessarily.
 These currencies are the most popular and traded, but there are several other currencies that hold more value based on industry factors.

 In our article, we will discuss the top 15 strongest currencies in the world based on their comparison with the US Dollar and considering factors like the country’s inflation rate, nominal GDP and more.